jsDrome/ipwa-cli/readme.md

 When code is merged to master, we perform the following:

- - `Sanity Check` - Builing, linting, unit tests
+ - `Sanity Check` - Builing, linting, unit tests.
+Reports at CodeCov.
- - `Staging in Heroku` - Build a docker image and deploy it in Heroku
+ - `Staging in Heroku` - Build a docker image and deploy it in Heroku.
- - `Regression tests` - Run unit tests, Cypress tests, Puppeteer tests and Percy tests.
+ - `Regression tests` - Run unit tests, Cypress tests, Puppeteer tests and Percy tests and upload the reports.
- - `Release docker image` - Deploy the docker image to Dockerhub or GCR.
+ - `Release docker image` - Build and publish docker image to Dockerhub or GCR.
- - `Release Firebase` - Deploy the isomorphic progressive web app to Firebase.
+ - `Release Firebase` - Deploy the isomorphic progressive web app into Firebase.
  - `Expo publish` - Deploy the native app as OTA update.

 ## Install